 Counseling Degrees & Licenses in Iowa

-Pursuing a counseling career in the state of Iowa can be a rewarding professional choice.
+Pursuing a counseling career in Iowa can be a rewarding professional choice.
 The state of Iowa features several accredited master’s-level counseling degree programs, including several areas of emphasis such as clinical mental health counseling, rehabilitation counseling, and school counseling.

 The issue of funding is partially connected to certificate of need laws.
 Iowa is among the majority of states with such laws.
 This type of law, originally justified as likely to control costs, instead can stifle market competition and thereby drive up costs while lowering the quality of available care.
 The medical monopolies that more easily develop in response to this law price the poor and vulnerable out of the market for anything other than woefully inadequate care.